Hand Made Mexican Tiles suitable for bathrooms and kitchens walls.

 We hold the broadest range of hand made Mexican tiles in the UK.
 Our tiles have freatured in House and Garden (March 2015) and Elle Decorations ( April 2015).
 Milagros’ hand made Mexican tiles are of the highest quality.
 They are preferred by architects and designers.
 They have been used in restaurants throughout the UK, Europe, Middle East and Russia.
 (Please see the list opposite for recent commissions).

-Samples are sent out for £2 each including postage and packaging per tile.
+Samples are sent out for the price of the tile plus £1.50 postage and packaging per tile.
 We also send out swatch tiles samples (5cm x 5cm).
 There maybe small variations in colour in the swatch tiles.
 Please click on the individual tiles to buy samples.

 Delivery is £9 per 100 tiles or part 100 tiles.
 400-1600 delivery is approximately £36 per pallet.
 These delivery prices are consistent throughout the UK mainland except for Northern Ireland, Highlands and Islands and remoter parts of UK.
 We delivery to Northern Ireland, Republic of Ireland, countries in Europe and all over the World.
 The website will quote for Europe but outside of Europe please call for a quote.
 If unsure please call.
 We have a shop in London and a warehouse in Bristol and tiles can be collected from either of these places.